 M1 uses a system that responds to specific events.
 These events trigger trading in your account: when you make your first deposit, add more money in the future, take out money, or rebalance your portfolio.
 You can find detailed explanations and helpful animations below to understand how your account will trade.

 Your first deposit into your M1 account

 After creating your portfolio, you can make your first deposit to begin investing!
-Your very first deposit will be invested in alignment with the targets you set for your portfolio during the next trade window.
+With Auto-Invest on, your very first deposit will be invested in alignment with the targets you set for your portfolio during your next trade window.